DrozmotiX/ioBroker.wled/README.md

 1) Ensure your WLED device is running and reachable by network
 2) Install the adapter
-3) Configure intervall times for data polling and auto-detect cycles
+3) Configure interval times for data polling and auto-detect cycles
 4 - A) Start the adapter, devices should be detected automatically
 4 - B) If A fails, use the Add-Device button and provide the device IP-Address
 5) Adapter will send changes immediately and polls data every x seconds (configurable)